maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ````

 ### Blit to Screen

-I left the part of setting up the Rasterization pipeline, as it should be straightforward and only the Blit Shaders should be interesting.
+I left the part of setting up the rasterization pipeline, as it should be straightforward and only the blit shaders should be interesting.

-The blit vertex Shader is created like this and defines a Full-Screen Quad:
+The blit vertex shader is created like this and defines a fullscreen quad:
 ````glsl
 #version 450
 #pragma shader_stage(vertex)